 Last Updated on

-If we told there was a way to improve how your website is shown in Search Results would you do it?
+If we told you schema markup language was an excellent way to improve how your website is shown in Search Results would you do it?

 - Gives Websites A Better Chance of Being Listed In The SERPs